JuliaEarth/GeoStatsBase.jl/README.md

 export MyCoolSolver
 ```

-At this point, the `MySolver.jl` should have the following content:
+At this point, the `MySolver.jl` file should have the following content:

 ```julia
 module MySolver